Sword of Destiny: "Sword of Destiny"

 Geralt heads to Brokilon, the Last Forest, to deliver a message to the queen of the dryads, Eithne, from King Venzlav.
 He finds bodies left by the dryads, along with one survivor, his friend Freixenet, alive but wounded.
 Dryads accost Geralt and the dryad Braenn agrees to take him to Eithne.
 Geralt and Braenn encounter and kill a giant centipede threatening a girl named Ciri, who joins them.
 Ciri likes Geralt, and explains that she is a princess and was going to be married off to Prince Kistrin, son of King Ervyll, but ran away.

 Braenn, Geralt, and Ciri arrive in Duen Canell, the heart of Brokilon.
 Freixenet's wounds have been treated, as the dryads intend for him to impregnate some of them.
 Ciri realizes that the dryads plan to keep her—the dryads bolster their numbers by taking and brainwashing young girls into their culture, as they had done to Braenn.
 Geralt meets Eithne and the two discuss destiny, which Eithne believes is a "doubled-edged sword".

 Eithne allows Ciri to choose whether she wants to stay in the forest or leave with Geralt.
 She makes Ciri drink the water of Brokilon, which removes memories of a former life, but it doesn't affect Ciri.
 At the same time, drinking the water causes Geralt to realize that Ciri is "Cirilla, daughter of Pavetta and granddaughter to Queen Calanthe of Cintra, and Geralt's promised 'Child of Destiny' as per the Law of Surprise (which he enacted in "A Question of Price").

 Ciri and Geralt awaken at the edge of Brokilon, released by Eithne.
 The two move towards Brugge to tell King Venzlav that Eithne refuses to concede land to him.
-They encounter Verdan mercenaries, sent by King Ervyll, who have murdered a group of merchants and plan to use the incident to provoke war with the dryads.
+They encounter Verden mercenaries, sent by King Ervyll, who have murdered a group of merchants and plan to use the incident to provoke war with the dryads.
 Geralt fights them while Ciri hides, and is helped by dryads and the druid Mousesack, who has been sent to bring Ciri to Cintra.
 As they journey to Cintra, Mousesack confides that Calanthe has canceled Ciri's arranged marriage to Kistrin, and Ervyll's dishonorable actions will reinforce her decision.
 Ciri and Mousesack urge Geralt to take Ciri with him, as expected under the Law of Surprise, but Geralt declines, and attempts to leave while Ciri is sleeping.
 Ciri wakes up and calls to Geralt, insisting that she is his destiny, but he walks away.